There are a number of acknowledged problems with URLs. A typical PHP URL make take the form

 URL Information Overload

 All of this URL complexity ultimately makes it easier for hackers to confuse web users, redirecting them to phishing sites and malware downloads.
 Modern mobile devices often aren't big enough to display the entire URL.
 It's a relatively easy thing for a hacker to make a URL appear to link to a legitimate organisation where really the link is routing to a phishing site with the goal of harvesting users valuable information.
 Naive users of poorly designed sites can even send on URLs that have Usernames and Passwords embedded.
-The bottom line is that hackers love URLs they are very easy to exploit.
+The bottom line is that hackers love URLs that are very easy to exploit.

 Bootstrap page and mod-rewrite